 Egypt tightens Sinai security, assesses militant threat

-CAIRO, Sept 9 (Reuters) - Egypt has tightened control of crossings from the Sinai after an Islamist militant group based in the peninsula said it tried to kill the interior minister in Cairo last week, the state news agency reported on Monday.
+CAIRO (Reuters) - Egypt has tightened control of crossings from the Sinai peninsula and continued assaults on militants after an Islamist group based there said it tried to kill the interior minister in Cairo last week, the state news agency reported on Monday.

-Ansar Bayt al-Maqdis claimed responsibility on Sunday for the suicide bombing, and promised more attacks in revenge for a crackdown on Egypt's Islamists, raising fears that militant violence in the Sinai could spread across Egypt.
+The group Ansar Bayt al-Maqdis claimed responsibility on Sunday for Thursday's suicide bombing aimed at Interior Minister Mohamed Ibrahim.
+It promised more attacks in revenge for a crackdown on Egypt's Islamists, raising fears that militant violence in Sinai could spread across the country.

-Islamist militancy has risen sharply in the relatively lawless region adjoining Israel and the Gaza Strip and elsewhere in Egypt since the army deposed Islamist President Mohamed Mursi two months ago, following mass protests.
+Islamist militancy has risen sharply in the often lawless region adjoining Israel and the Gaza Strip, and elsewhere in Egypt, since the army deposed Mursi two months ago following mass protests against him.

-Thursday's daylight attack was easily the most spectacular so far.
-A suicide car bomber blew himself up next to Interior Minister Mohamed Ibrahim's convoy as he left his Cairo home for work in an armoured limousine.
-The bomber, a passer-by and an unidentified person were killed and more than 20 wounded.
+Thursday's daylight attack was the most spectacular so far.
+A suicide car bomber blew himself up next to Ibrahim's convoy as he left his Cairo home for work in an armored limousine.
+The bomber, a passerby and an unidentified person were killed and more than 20 were wounded.

-Security officials said they were assessing the threat posed by the group, which is said to have 700 to 1,000 members and is considered the second largest jihadist group in Sinai after Salafiya Jihadiya, with its estimated headcount of around 5,000.
+Security officials said they were assessing the threat posed by Ansar Bayt al-Maqdis, which is said to have 700 to 1,000 members and is considered the second-largest Islamist militant group in Sinai behind Salafiya Jihadiya, which has an estimated following of around 5,000 members.

-Some officials doubt Ansar Bayt al-Maqdis is capable of attacks outside Sinai.
+Some officials doubt Ansar Bayt al-Maqdis is capable of mounting attacks outside Sinai.

 Ansar Bayt al-Maqdis counts Grad rockets among its weapons and produces homemade bombs used against Egyptian security forces and soldiers, security sources said.
 Rocket-propelled grenades are often fired at buildings housing security forces.

-Sinai's eastern border with Israel and Gaza is a particularly sensitive one, and Israel made its concerns known when jihadist groups expanded into a security vacuum left by the fall of Egypt's veteran autocrat Hosni Mubarak in 2011.
+Sinai's eastern border with Israel and Gaza is a particularly sensitive one.
+Israel made its concerns known when Islamist militant groups expanded into a security vacuum left by the fall of Egypt's veteran autocrat Hosni Mubarak in 2011.

-Since the army toppled Mursi, and especially since security forces killed hundreds of Islamists when they smashed protest camps in Cairo on Aug.
-14, there have been online calls from radicals to abandon attempts to achieve Islamist rule by democracy, and instead step up violence.
+Since the army toppled Mursi - and especially since security forces killed hundreds of supporters of the Muslim Brotherhood when they smashed protest camps in Cairo on August 14 - there have been online calls from radicals to abandon attempts to achieve Islamist rule by democracy and instead step up violence.